Otoplasty can set back prominent ears into a more balanced position, producing a pleasing natural frame for your face.

 Otoplasty is commonly performed in children.
 It is also often performed in adults.
 These adults have often had concerns about their ears for years, and have been dissuaded from changes by supportive loved ones.
 Otoplasty operations tend to have a very high satisfaction rate among patients.

-The consultation will address your concerns about the appearance of your ears, and your goals for treatment.
+Dr Amira Sanki and Dr Ilias Kotronakis, our Sydney otoplasty specialists, will meet you in a 30 minute consultation to address your concerns about the appearance of your ears, and your goals for treatment.
+All children should be accompanied by at least one parent or guardian.
 The consultation will be performed with sensitivity to your opinions and thoughtfulness to your concerns.
 Confidential clinical photographs for your records will be taken, and analysed with you.

-The operation is performed as day surgery in adults and overnight surgery in children no younger than five years of age.
-It is more complicated than just pinning back the ears.
+Dr Sanki and Dr Kotronakis perform otoplasty surgery at licenced hospital facilities in Sydney’s south.
+The operation is more complicated than just pinning back the ears.
 The incision in otoplasty surgery is well hidden behind the ears.
-Through this incision the cartilage that gives shape to the ears is carfully moulded, reduced and repositioned into a harmonious position.
+Through this incision the cartilage that gives shape to the ears is carefully moulded, reduced and repositioned into a harmonious position.
 Both ears are addressed in the same operation.
+Dr Sanki and Dr Kotronakis both use a “scoring and suturing” technique to yield a long lasting and natural otoplasty result.

 A crepe bandage with underlying ear padding is worn for one week after the surgery.
 Most patients find that the recovery is not very painful.
 A simple headband is worn at night for a further month.
 Contact sports should be avoided for two months after the surgery to ensure that the ears have to time settle into their new position.

 Otoplasty or ear reduction surgery is eligible for refunds from health funds.
-Your insurance can pay for all your operating theatre and hospital costs, including the post operative stay.
+Your insurance can pay for all your operating theatre and hospital costs, including the post-operative stay.
 Medicare and your private insurance also contribute to the doctors’ bills.
-Call your health fund and see if you are covered.
+You can call your health fund and see if you are covered.
 The Medicare Benefits Schedule code that is likely to be used is 45659.

-Otoplasty for prominent or bat ears is real surgery, and even in the most straightforward cases should be performed with sophisticated surgical technique for the safest and best results.
+An otoplasty may sound simple but it is real surgery, and should be performed with sophisticated surgical technique for the safest and best results.
 It carries real risks, and as such should be considered carefully.
+Fortunately, otoplasty surgery in Sydney is safely performed by our highly experienced surgeons.

-Our surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Plastic Surgeons.
-They have both received Honours degree in their Sydney medical schools.
-They both have FRACS qualifications as Specialist Surgeons in Plastic and Reconstructive Surgery, and are members of the Australian Society of Plastic Surgeons.
-They both have extensive experience and training in otoplasty.
-They are committed to giving their patients the safest and best treatment available.
+Our Sydney otoplasty plastic surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Specialist Plastic Surgeons.
+They are Australian University trained, and received honours from their medical schools.
+They are members of the Australian Society of Plastic Surgeons and Dr Sanki holds the Chair for Education for the Australasian Society of Aesthetic Plastic Surgeons.
+They have extensive experience and training in otoplasty surgery, including the most advanced and up to date techniques.
+They arecommitted to giving their patients the safest and best treatment available.

-A consultation with a qualified Plastic Surgeon is the best place to get more advice.
-More information on otoplasty is available online at the Australian Society of Plastic Surgeons.
+A consultation with a qualified Plastic Surgeon is the best place to get the right advice.
+More information on otopalsty is available online at the Australian Society of Plastic Surgeons and Australasian Society of Aesthetic Plastic Surgeons websites.
+You can view a video of the procedure there.